Hadronic Spectra from Deformed AdS Backgrounds: Hadronic Spectra for scalar mesons

-Using the states that belong to set 1 we can plot a Chew-Frautschi plane here represented as $ n_r \times m^2$, where $n_r$ is spectroscopy radial excitation and $m^2$ is the squared scalar meson mass represented by the dots (our model) or squares (PDG) in figure \ref{f01}.
-From a standard linear regression method we obtain the experimental and theoretical Regge trajectories for set 1, given by:
+Using the states that belong to set 1 we plot a Chew-Frautschi plane represented as $ n_r \times m^2$, where $n_r$ is the spectroscopy radial excitation and $m^2$ is the squared scalar meson mass represented by the dots (our model) or squares (PDG) in figure \ref{f01}.
+Using a standard linear regression method we obtain the experimental and theoretical Regge trajectories for set 1, given by:

-Doing the same for the states belonging to set 2 we plot the figure \ref{f02} and obtain the experimental and theoretical Regge trajectories, given by:
+For the states belonging to set 2, we plot Fig. \ref{f02} and obtain the experimental and theoretical Regge trajectories, given by:

-Note that the Regge trajectories for the scalar mesons belonging to the set 1 and 2 coming from our model, represented by Eqs. \eqref{set1} and \eqref{set2}, present Regge slopes ranged within the $1.25\pm 0.15$ GeV$^2$ which is close to the universal value $1.1$ GeV$^2$ \cite{Anisovich:2000kxa, Iachello:1991re}.
+The Regge trajectories for scalar mesons belonging to the set 1 and 2 from our model, represented by Eqs. \eqref{set1} and \eqref{set2}, present Regge slopes ranged within the $1.25\pm 0.15$ GeV$^2$ which is close to the universal value $1.1$ GeV$^2$ \cite{Anisovich:2000kxa, Iachello:1991re}.